HarryBoy127/March_madness/README.md

  Model Evaluation Results:
  Silhouette score is 0.20349044046358872
- There are 8 number of cluster in the silhouette score
+ There are 8 number of cluster in the cluster model